A step in the right direction: Anelisa Baiiso

-Initially, Dr Nell imagined the help he could provide would entail no more than a small and relatively quick procedure.
+Initially, Dr Nell imagined the help he could provide would entail no more than a small and relatively quick pro bono orthopaedic surgery.
 He contacted the choir leader and arranged for a consultation – which is when he realised the true scope of the project.

 “I established that she’d suffered a fracture after a bad fall as a child,” Dr Nell explains.
 “Her growth plate in her right leg was damaged.
 That meant her leg didn’t develop properly as she grew up.
 Her upper leg was severely short, and caused her to walk with an unnatural gait.
 Because of that, her other leg became crooked, trying to compensate – it was bent at almost 50-degrees.”